shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narratology.md

 ## Narrative Arc
-Narrative arc make  viewer curious how story will end
+Narrative arc make  viewer curious how story will end.
+You need to fulfill the ark of every character.

 **Exposition** - settings and places   opening  during the story object can inherit meaning and emotional value
 **Rising Action** - move plot forward, establish conflict